AudiusProject/audius-protocol/packages/common/src/api/tan-query/README.md

       [QUERY_KEYS.myData, param] as unknown as QueryKey<MyData>
     ```

-    The `as unknown as QueryKey<MyData>` type cast is important for TanStack Query's type inference.
-The `QueryKey<T>` type uses TanStack's `DataTag` to tell the query client what type of data is stored at this key, enabling better TypeScript support when using `queryClient.getQueryData` and other methods.
+The `as unknown as QueryKey<MyData>` type cast is necessary for TanStack Query's type inference.
+This will make `queryClient.getQueryData` and other methods to have strong typing.

 1.  **Create the Hook:**